-The Trail: 1.
-Bootham Bar: basics
+The Trail: Section 1.
+Bootham Bar: basics [see also maps3&6] D.1.1.

 This bar is best seen from the square outside it.
-This square is on the end of the trail before the bar so look at section13 of the trail if you wish to find out more about it.
+This square is on the end of the trail before the bar so look at section 13 of the trail if you wish to find out more about it.
 The square is separated from the Bar by a busy road; the traffic lights can help you cross safely but they will also test your patience.
 This view of the bar [and the red roofs and the Minster beyond] is very popular.
-DP